 Several months ago, I found this table curbside next to a trash can.
 Upon further examination it needed a lot of work so I thought I would use the top and build a laundry table with it.
 I took the table apart and refinished the top by sanding, stenciling, staining and sealing it with several coats of polyurethane.
 Then months later and no laundry table, and then I realized I didn’t really need one, so I decided to turn this curbside table into repurposed wall art.
+In this post I’ll be sharing How to Repurpose a Curbside Table into Wall Art.

 The wall art would go in the master bedroom so I wanted it to match the finish on my favorite rocking chair, so I sanded the table top again until it was open grain.
 I did leave remnants of the stencil I used before, for a cool effect.
 I also designed a stencil from Song of Songs for the wall art; the SVG file can be found in my Etsy shop; the stencil design has the verse reference on it but I chose not to apply it because the design wouldn’t fit quite right with enough negative space at the top and bottom of the table top.